RAF Ibsley: Royal Air Force

+Ibsley was built between 1940 and early 1941 (opening in February of 1941), and was 2 mi north of Ringwood.
+Parts of the base had been built on Ibsley Common, including blast walls, a bunker and some accommodation blocks.
 The airfield was initially used by No. 32 Squadron RAF with Hawker Hurricanes, followed by No. 118 Squadron RAF with Supermarine Spitfires.

 In 1941 it was used as a location for the film The First of the Few.

 The following units were here at some point: